 Jesus experienced many interruptions as He went about His business.
 But He gladly stopped for each one to show the love of God to those who were hurting.

-In our fast-paced world, we are often too busy to stop and help someone in need.
-Sometimes, we resent the interruption, but we can gladly stop and show God’s love.
+In our fast-paced world, we are often too busy to help someone in need.
+Sometimes, we resent the interruption, but we should always be ready to stop and show God’s love.

 Chuck Swindoll says:

 The One who said, “Be still and know that I am God,” must hurt when He witnesses our frantic, compulsive, agitated motions.
 In place of a quiet, responsive spirit, we offer Him an inner washing machine—churning with anxiety, activity, resentment, and impatience.

 Admittedly, I wasn’t happy at first when called away from my tight schedule.
 But as it turned out, my husband and I had the opportunity to feed and clothe someone in desperate need.
 We’ve never seen or heard from the woman again, and probably won’t, but my prayers still go with her.
 Hopefully, the seed that was planted will produce a harvest in her life.
 What started as an irritation ended up a blessing.

 What about you?
 Are you too busy for a divine interruption?